 We can visit your primary or secondary school to deliver workshops to students on a range of topics including waste education, composting tours, our natural environment, weeds and cycling skills.

-Free workshops are available over a two week period in Terms 2, 3 and 4, and must be made at least four weeks in advance of your preferred date.
+Free workshops are available in Terms 3 and 4 and must be made at least four weeks in advance of your preferred date.
 Workshops are limited to two sessions per school, per term, with a maximum of 30 students in each workshop.
 Workshops run between 40-60 minutes.

 All presenters have a current Working with Children check and a teacher must be present for the duration of all workshops.

 Workshops are available on the following subject areas:

 Discover how the waste we create affects our environment and how we can help our planet by taking simple actions that can make a big difference.
 This workshop will show students how to reduce the waste they create and how to recycle right at school and home.